Kochadaiiyaan: Development

-Casting
+Cast and crew

-For the female lead role, Trisha was initially approached, but sources confirmed later that she was not part of the film.
-It was then rumoured that Asin and Vidya Balan were being considered for the role, since producers preferred a Bollywood actress.
-Soundarya approached Bollywood actress Katrina Kaif in January 2012, who was not able to clear her schedule for the film and the team reapproached Balan.
-Despite reports that Kaif was finalised, Deepika Padukone, who was slated to pair with Rajinikanth in Rana, took up the offer in February 2012, marking her debut in Tamil cinema.
-Padukone was paid a salary of ₹30 million for shooting only for two days in the film.
+Soundarya initially approached Bollywood actress Katrina Kaif in January 2012, but Deepika Padukone, who was slated to pair with Rajinikanth in Rana, took up the offer that February, making her Tamil debut.
+Padukone was reportedly paid a salary of ₹30 million for shooting only for two days in the film.
 According to Soundarya, she was "quite relieved to not be wearing make-up for a film for the first time in her career."
-Although reports of November 2012 suggested that Padukone would dub her own voice for the Tamil version, it was later announced that she would dub only for the Hindi version as the dialogues required authentic Tamil pronunciations.
-Hence, Savitha Reddy dubbed the voice for Padukone in the Tamil version.
-In January 2014, it was revealed that Mona Ghosh Shetty had dubbed Padukone's voice for the Hindi version, because the actress was unavailable during the dubbing schedules.
-Shetty had earlier dubbed for Padukone's debut in Om Shanti Om (2007).
+Padukone did not dub her own voice for the Tamil version as the dialogues required authentic Tamil pronunciations, and she was unavailable during the dubbing schedules.
+Hence, Savitha Radhakrishnan dubbed the voice for Padukone in Tamil.
+Though it was initially reported that she would dub her own voice for the Hindi version, ultimately, Mona Ghosh Shetty did so.
+Shetty had earlier dubbed for Padukone in Om Shanti Om (2007).

-The film began to increase its casting profile after Malayalam actor Prithviraj was rumoured to have been signed to play an important role in the film.
-The rumour was falsified following the inclusion of Aadhi, who was known for his lead-role performances in Mirugam and Eeram, in the cast; when he confirmed his presence in the project, he remarked that working with Rajinikanth was "a realisation of a dream that he has had since childhood".
-Sneha was reported to be finalised for a supporting role, with the actress confirming her presence in the film in December 2011.
+The film began to increase its casting profile after Malayalam actor Prithviraj Sukumaran was rumoured to have been signed to play an important role in the film.
+The rumour was falsified following the inclusion of Aadhi Pinisetty, who was known for his lead-role performances in Mirugam and Eeram, in the cast; when he confirmed his presence in the project, he remarked that working with Rajinikanth was "a realisation of a dream that he has had since childhood".
+Sneha confirmer her presence in the film in December 2011.
 She, however, opted-out a couple of months later citing conflicts in her schedule and Rukmini Vijayakumar was signed in her place.
 R. Sarathkumar accepted Soundarya's offer for an important role in the film while veteran actor Nassar was recruited in the film as well for a supporting role.